DKMS-LSL/typeloader/user_manual/pretypings.md

 # ![Icon](images/TypeLoader_32.png) The pretypings file

 For every submitted allele, IPD requires, among other data, genotyping results for several loci to characterize the sample the novel allele originated from ("Source Sample Typing Profile").
-To pass this information to TypeLoader, you put add it as a .csv file during [=> IPD submission](submission_ipd.md).
+To pass this information to TypeLoader, you add it as a .csv file during [=> IPD submission](submission_ipd.md).

-You can fill this file either manually or automatically, if your LIMS etc. provide this.
+You can fill this file either manually or automatically, if your LIMS etc. provides such functionality.

 ## Required loci
 The following loci are the minimum acceptable pretyping profile for IPD submissions: